 Generally speaking, you and your attorney will enter into a written Fee Agreement that specifies the attorney/client fee arrangement.
 As mentioned above, that arrangement is almost always 25% of your past due benefits, not to exceed $6,000.
 Your attorney will then submit the fee agreement to the Social Security Administration (SSA).
 Upon successful completion of your claim, the SSA will pay your attorney directly from your past due benefits by sending 75% of your back pay directly to you and 25% directly to your attorney.

-I would be remiss not to point out that in instances where a claim requires an appeal to the Appeals Council or Federal court, your attorney is permitted and often will request a larger fee due to the increased amount of work required for claims at those level.
+I would be remiss not to point out that in instances where a claim requires an In the event you disagree with a decision, you can appeal it.
+Appeals are common after the initial and reconsideration levels.
+More to the Appeals Council or Federal court, your attorney is permitted and often will request a larger fee due to the increased amount of work required for claims at those level.